 Our club fosters a sense of community within the department by encouraging the continuous interchange of ideas and mutual support among the department, staff and students of all departments as well as any other relevant parties.
 All members safeguard and uphold the rights of individual students regardless of political affiliation, gender, culture, ethnicity, sexual orientation, religion, class, age, or physical ability.
 We want to bridge the gap between years and streams, and encourage community gatherings and activities such as, for example, T.S.A.
-Nights @ the Ab and Cabaret.
+Nights @ the Ab and Coffee Houses.

 VDAY AT YORK

 V-Day is a global activist movement to end violence against women and girls.
 It’s premise is to educate the public and generate attention for the fight to stop violence against women and girls through performance and special events.
 Every year, student clubs and community groups around the world produce annual productions of The Vagina Monologues — or other works created V-Day — and use the proceeds for local individual projects and programs that work to end violence against women and girls, often shelters and rape crisis centers.
 It is important for us, as part of the York University community, to make change and raise awareness.
 By bringing together an array of strong, passionate and dynamic women, we will use the power of creative arts to promote social change this year with our annual benefit production of The Vagina Monologues.
 All proceeds of this year’s production will be made to a local women’s shelter.

 The Visual Arts Students Association is an elected student body promoting visual arts and student involvement both inside and outside the university.
 Programming group exhibits, art sales, workshops and contests, VASA works to create a stronger art community within York between students and teachers alike.